docstomarkdown/docstomarkdown.github.io/src/content/post/merge-multiple-google-docs-into-one.md

 ![Google Docs ready for Merging](images/image-6.png)
 6. **Merging the Docs** - When the input is ready, click on the **Merge Docs** button.
 The documents with the Merge Docs flag set to *Yes* will be merged together and a new Google Docs will be created.
 The final output Google Document will be opened automatically in the new tab for your easier access.

+**Note:** When you merge the Google Docs using this add-on, the original files are unchanged and kept intact.
+Only the contents are read and merged into the destination document.

 ## Merging Various Document Formats with Google Docs

 The Merge Docs Pro add-on offers even more flexibility, enabling you to merge not only multiple Google Docs into one, but also combine various document formats, such as Word, Markdown, and HTML, into a single Google Doc. *This feature is particularly useful when you need to consolidate output from different tools in your workflow into a single output document.*